 The problem is made worse if you don’t have air conditioning, or if it’s not directed where it should be.
 You’ll notice your windows steaming up if it’s raining, and it’ll happen much more quickly with a car full of people.

 This is where a car dehumidifier can come in handy, as they can get rid of the moisture easily and independently.
 Most use absorbent crystals, but they’re not very expensive.
 With most versions costing between £7 and £20 and being able to be used multiple times, they could prove to be a worthwhile investment - and they look better than a pair of old socks on the dashboard.

-You can choose from two main types: electric and non-electric dehumidifiers.
-While electric ones remove moisture much quicker, they can be noisier and need recharging every so often, and this can take up to nine hours.
-The non-electric products reduce condensation over a slightly longer period of time and, once they’re saturated, most just need a quick zap in the microwave.
+You can choose from two main types of dehumidifiers: electric and non-electric.
+While electric ones are likely to remove moisture much more quickly, they can be noisy and are battery powered, meaning you’ll need to recharge them from time to time.
+Most of the non-electric dehumidifiers available look like small, shallow pillows.
+These work more slowly but once they’re saturated, most just need a quick zap in the microwave.

 You’ll need to remember that some dehumidifiers aren’t reusable, and we don’t really recommend these unless you’ll only need it once - like in a rental car, for example.
 These tend to be similarly priced to the reusable ones, so it makes much more financial (and ecological) sense to go for one that you can use multiple times.

 Where should I put a dehumidifier in my car?